linuxaustralia/constitution_and_policies/subcommittee_policy_v3.md

   * Trading subcommittees do not keep the accounting system up to date.

-  * The subcommittee for not hold annual board elections
+  * The subcommittee for not hold annual board elections.

 * On wind up all subcommittee assets revert to Linux Australia's general asset pool.
 However if a Standing subcommittee reforms